Engineering Metrics Benchmarks

 review time

-Review Time measures the time it takes to complete a code review and get a pull request merged.
-Low Review Time represents strong teamwork and a healthy review process.
+Review time measures the time it takes to complete a code review and get a pull request merged.
+Low review time represents strong teamwork and a healthy review process.

 |